 We may retain third-party service providers to perform a variety of functions related to the sale and distribution of AXS-02, AXS-05, or any other of our current or future product candidates, key aspects of which will be out of our direct control.
 These service providers may provide key services related to warehousing and inventory control, distribution, government price reporting, customer service, accounts receivable management, and cash collection, and, as a result, most of our inventory may be stored at a single warehouse maintained by one such service provider.
 If we retain a service provider, we would substantially rely on it as well as other third-party providers that perform services for us, including entrusting our inventories of products to their care and handling.
-If these third-party service providers fail to comply with applicable laws and regulations, fail to meet expected deadlines, our ability to deliver product to meet commercial demand would be significantly impaired and we may be subject to regulatory enforcement action.
+If these third-party service providers fail to comply with applicable laws and regulations, fail to meet expected deadlines, or otherwise do not carry out their contractual duties to us, or encounter physical or natural damage at their facilities, our ability to deliver product to meet commercial demand would be significantly impaired and we may be subject to regulatory enforcement action.